YttriLab/A-SOID/README.md

 ## License

-**ADD TEXT ABOUT LICENSE**
+A-SOiD is released under a [Clear BSD License](https://github.com/YttriLab/A-SOID/blob/main/LICENSE) and is intended for research/academic use only.
 ---

 ## References
-If you are using our code, please make sure to cite us and any additional resources you were using
+If you are using our work, please make sure to cite us and any additional resources you were using

 1. [Mathis A, Mamidanna P, Cury KM, Abe T, Murthy VN, Mathis MW, Bethge M. DeepLabCut: markerless pose estimation of user-defined body parts with deep learning.
 Nat Neurosci.
 2018 Sep;21(9):1281-1289. doi: 10.1038/s41593-018-0209-y.
 Epub 2018 Aug 20.
 PubMed PMID: 30127430.](https://www.nature.com/articles/s41593-018-0209-y)